-- for people aged 15 years or over - 24/7 telephone, video or online counselling with a mental health worker getting support online & phone services
+- for people aged 15 years or over - 24/7 telephone, video or online counselling with a mental health worker getting support information & resources

 If you're experiencing more severe difficulties, you may be eligible for specialist clinical mental health services.
 For more information, see the back page of this booklet.